raum-dellamorte/susolver-rust/README.md

 Proof of Concept, that's why!

-Initially written to learn Mirah, a JVM language, then in Haskell (for Science!), now I'm doing it again in Rust (also for Science!).
+I initially wrote it to learn [Mirah](https://github.com/mirah/mirah), a JVM language with Ruby syntax, static typing, type inference, and no runtime library (meaning it compiles to pure java bytecode).
+This version is the most complete, including complex strategies like [Sword Fish](http://www.sudokuwiki.org/Sword_Fish_Strategy) and [X Cycles](http://www.sudokuwiki.org/X_Cycles), but I haven't touched it in a while.

-The Mirah version is the most complete, including complex strategies like [Sword Fish](http://www.sudokuwiki.org/Sword_Fish_Strategy) and [X Cycles](http://www.sudokuwiki.org/X_Cycles), but I haven't touched it in a while.
+Then I wrote it again in Haskell (for Science!) to learn the language and functional strategies.
+It was a good thing I did because Rust has a lot in common with Haskell.
+I think the Haskell version gets as far as [Naked Pairs](http://www.sudokuwiki.org/Naked_Candidates#NP).

-The Haskell version I wrote to learn Haskell and it was a good thing I did because Rust has a lot in common with Haskell.
-I think that version gets as far as [Naked Pairs](http://www.sudokuwiki.org/Naked_Candidates#NP).
+Now I'm doing it again in Rust (also for Science!).

 Haskell had a learning curve from Hell, and if you've ever looked at Haskell code without knowing Haskell you probably guessed that about it.
-Rust has a much more friendly appearance and I think it inspires false confidence, only to have the compiler laugh derisively when you try to do something simple like write a function to modify a value in a Struct.
+Rust has a much more friendly appearance and I think it inspires false confidence, only to have the compiler laugh derisively when you try to do something that seems like it should be simple.
 It mockingly says "I had a vicious learning curve all along!
 My concept of Ownership and Borrowing makes sense to the ears, yes?
 But just you try and apply the concept!"
+(Update: I'm mostly over that curve now)

 It is a picky picky compiler, but there's a warm feeling in the confidence that once you get your code to compile you've got a memory safe executable with 99% of common bugs already squashed.